jhawkinsatgood/contributor/forServer/readme.md

         Even a connection that connot connect to the Internet might still be useable for connection from the application server.)

-    Then check that the minipush server can reach the GP, by running a comman
+    Then check that the minipush server can reach the GP, by running a command
     like:

         perl ./minipush.pl -a <server address> -p 17080 one